SSoelvsten/adiar/FUTURE_WORK.md

 concurrent BDDs in use) and the recursive algorithms run _2_ or even _4_ times faster than the current algorithms (when they don't outgrow the main memory).

-_TPIE_ provides a _Cache-oblivious_ hash table, so one can look into one of the following two
+_TPIE_ provides a hash table, so one can look into one of the following two

 1. When a BDD outgrows the main memory, we may be able to convert to the current time-forward processing algorithms instead of crashing (which the other BDD